pagopa/developer-portal/docs/architecture/decisions/0002-use-nextjs-page-structure.md

-# 1. Next.JS SSG
+# 2. Use NextJS page structure

 Date: 2023-02-07

 ## Status

-Proposal
+Accepted

 ## Context

 We need to create a static website using [Next.JS](https://nextjs.org/).
+At the moment, we are using version `13.1` of Next.JS, and this version contains some beta features that we could use (e.g. the `app` directory and the `ServerComponent` vs `ClientComponent`).

 ### Option 1
 Use the stable [^1] features of Next.JS.